junxit/us-congress-bills-116/metadata.md

 - 2019-12-05 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Wicker without amendment.
 With written report No. 116-168.
 - 2019-12-05 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Wicker without amendment.
 With written report No. 116-168.
 - 2019-12-05 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 318.
+- 2020-07-30 — Amendment SA 2501 agreed to in Senate by Unanimous Consent.
+- 2020-07-30 — Amendment SA 2501 proposed by Senator Sullivan for Senator Wicker. (consideration: CR S4647; text: CR S4639-4644) In the nature of a substitute.
+- 2020-07-30 — Measure laid before Senate by unanimous consent. (consideration: CR S4647)
+- 2020-07-30 — Passed Senate with an amendment by Unanimous Consent. (text of amendment in the nature of a substitute: CR S4639-4644)
+- 2020-07-30 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text of amendment in the nature of a substitute: CR S4639-4644)
+- 2020-07-30 — Senate amendment agreed to: Amendment SA 2501 agreed to in Senate by Unanimous Consent.
+- 2020-07-30 — Senate amendment proposed (on the floor): Amendment SA 2501 proposed by Senator Sullivan for Senator Wicker.
+- 2020-07-30 — Senate amendment submitted